km4ack/pi-build/README.md

 Hotspot is used to generate a wifi hotspot that you can connect to with other wireless devices.
 This is useful when in the field so you can connect to and contol the pi from a wireless device.

 #### GPS:
 This will install the needed utilities to get a GPS device configured as a time source on the pi.
 Helpful when you are not connected to the internet since the pi doesn't have a real time clock and therefore will NOT keep accurate time when powered off.
+Confirmed to work with this GPS https://amzn.to/2R9Muup Other GPS units may work but have not been tested.

 #### FLRIG:
 Rig contol graphical interface. http://www.w1hkj.com/